Quick Start

 }

-npx web-extend generate popup
+npx web-extend g popup

-Execute npm run dev
+npm run dev

-for development, or npm run build
+npm run build

 If you prefer to run the extension manually, please remove the --open